 The fingerling potato is the perfect gourmet potato to serve with just about anything.
 If you’re preparing a fancy meal, such as filet mignon or broiled chicken, you need a classy, yet easy side.
-Garlic and Parmesan fingerling potatoes are sure to be a hit.
+Roasted fingerling potatoes with garlic and Parmesan are sure to be a hit.

-The result was fantastic, but I tried to simplify where I could.
 Instead of sauteing the potatoes in duck fat, I found roasting them in a little extra olive oil and butter in a cast iron skillet achieves a similar slightly crispy and golden result.
-It’s a good way to bake and simultaneously oven-fry the potatoes.
-Once fresh out of the oven, I sprinkle with fresh grated Parmesan cheese.
+It’s a good way to bake and simultaneously oven-fry the fingerling potatoes.
+Once fresh out of the oven, I sprinkle with fresh grated Parmesan cheese and fresh parsley.
 The end result of garlic, butter, and Parmesan cheese is simply amazing.
 Amazing.Print

 - 1 pound mixed color fingerling potatoes